CoFH/cofh.github.io/docs/thermal-foundation/fluids/tree/resin/index.md

 ### Arboreal Extractor
 An [arboreal extractor](/docs/thermal-expansion/devices/arboreal-extractor/)
-will extract resin when placed next to a spruce, birch, jungle or acacia [tree](https://minecraft.gamepedia.com/Tree).
+will produce resin when placed next to a spruce, birch, jungle or acacia [tree](https://minecraft.gamepedia.com/Tree).
 Spruce trees produce twice as much resin as other trees.